w3c/wai-curricula/content/foundation/what-is-web-accessibility.md

 Students should be able to:

-* Define web accessibility for people with disabilities.
+* define web accessibility for people with disabilities
-* Identify the relevance of web accessibility in a growing number of devices and contexts.
+* identify the relevance of web accessibility in a growing number of devices and contexts
-* Explain key terms in web accessibility.
+* explain key terms in web accessibility
-* Outline the scope of accessibility, usability, and inclusion, and describe some of the overlaps between them.
+* outline the scope of accessibility, usability, and inclusion, and describe some of the overlaps between them
-* Identify the social dimension of accessibility.
+* identify the social dimension of accessibility

 #### Teaching Ideas for Topic

-Base on the below to deliver the learning outcomes.
+Optional ideas to teach the learning outcomes:

 * Define web accessibility as the ability for people with disabilities to use web content, tools, and technology equally.
 * Reflect with students on the widespread use of web content and applications across different types of devices.
 For example, desktop, mobile, television, etc. Emphasize that accessibility favors social participation (for education, employment, commerce, healthcare, entertainment, etc.).
 Ask students if they have any previous experiences of access barriers and exposure to accessibility.